forlilab/Ringtail/README.md

 [`rt_db_to_v200`](https://github.com/forlilab/Ringtail#Updating-database-to-work-with-v200) is used to update older databases to version 2.1.

 [`rt_db_v100_to_v110`](https://github.com/forlilab/Ringtail#Updating-database-written-with-v100-to-work-with-v110) is used to update db v1.0.0 to 1.1.0.

+['rt_merge'] is used to merge two or more databases that share a common target/receptor, for example if writing databases in paralell.

 ## Advanced usage: scripting with Ringtail API
 Ringtail has been re-designed to allow for direct use of its API for e.g., scripting purposes.
 This circumvents the use of the command line tools, and allows for more advanced usage.